codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 max-width="50%"
 %}

-  OR
-  Select the application, and in the Current State tab, click the application resource.
+  * Select the application, and in the Current State tab, click the parent application resource.

 {% include
 image.html